mattrcampbell/amr2mqtt/README.md

-# AMRIDM2MQTT: Send AMR/ERT Power Meter Data Over MQTT
+# AMR2MQTT: Send AMR/ERT Meter Data Over MQTT

 ##### Copyright (c) 2018 Ben Johnson.
 Distributed under MIT License.

 Using an [inexpensive rtl-sdr dongle](https://www.amazon.com/s/ref=nb_sb_noss?field-keywords=RTL2832U), it's possible to listen for signals from ERT compatible smart meters using rtlamr.
 This script runs as a daemon, launches rtl_tcp and rtlamr, and parses the output from rtlamr.
 If this matches your meter, it will push the data into MQTT for consumption by Home Assistant, OpenHAB, or custom scripts.

-TODO: Video for Home Assistant

 ## Requirements

 Tested under Raspbian GNU/Linux 9.3 (stretch)
+Tested under Ubuntu 18.04.4 LTS

 ### rtl-sdr package